- Board Member of the National Centre for Student Equity in Higher Education (NCSEHE) Advisory Board

 - promote a culture of innovation and entrepreneurship.

 An experienced executive in public and private spheres and a graduate member of the Australian Institute of Company Directors, Marcia has extensive expertise and experience in governance, strategy development and implementation, risk, human resource and financial management and marketing, media and communications.

 A psychologist by discipline, she is a strategic, award-winning leader and an internationally recognised thought leader in tertiary education.
-She is an elected Lifelong Fellow of the Society for Research in Higher Education in the United Kingdom, a Fellow of the Institute for Managers and Leaders Australia and New Zealand and a Specialist for the Hong Kong Council for Accreditation of Academic and Vocational Qualifications.
+She is an elected Lifelong Fellow of the Society for Research in Higher Education in the United Kingdom, a Fellow of the Institute for Managers and Leaders ANZ, a Board Member of the National Centre for Student Equity in Higher Education Advisory Board and has recently been appointed for a second term as a Specialist for the Hong Kong Council for Accreditation of Academic and Vocational Qualifications.

 Marcia is actively engaged in the sector nationally and internationally, and concurrently with her role as Senior Deputy Vice-Chancellor, holds positions on a number of editorial and advisory boards.

 With colleagues, she has won almost $6 million in commissioned and competitive research and other grants and has more than 300 publications, comprising refereed, academic, professional and media outputs.
 She has given more than 90 keynote and invited addresses in nine countries.